Gina Yashere is all about pushing boundaries.

 The state of LGBT rights in Nigeria, as well as across the African continent, saddens Yashere.
 However, her experience coming out to her mum reinforces the belief that people can be accepting regardless of their assumptions.

 “My mother is a staunch Baptist.
-She’s a Christian, Nigerian woman.
-And you know, for her, the fact that she was able to accept me for who I am coming from, where she’s coming from, and not being totally against it.
+She’s a Christian Nigerian woman.
+And you know, for her, she accepted me for who I am coming from and where she’s coming from, and she was not totally against it.
 The fact that she loves me as her daughter trumps everything.”

 The comedian has also made it a priority to express herself fully in her work.
-She feels that she will be able to tear down barriers and change people’s perspectives by doing so.
+She feels that this will allow her to tear down barriers and change people’s perspectives.

 Her recent book ‘Cack-Handed: A Memoir’ recounts her experiences growing up as a Nigerian in England, her venture into comedy, and her relocation to the United States.
 After Bob Hearts Abishola has had its run, the intention is to adapt the book into a TV show.